 (Author's Note: In 1938 W. T. Powers, one of the 1914 Fur Farming in Canada list, was listed as a partner.
 It is interesting to speculate if he was a continuous mink rancher or returned to the business with Spencer Stevens in 1930.
 In other words, were the original ten females Mr Powers contribution to the partnership.)

 Herbert Sears of Shelburne started in 1930 with mink bought from Jost Boyd.
 His ranch grew until he was pelting about 2000 yearly, and he continued to operate until 1966 when he pelted out.
 Since his retirement, he traps in the fall and is a noted taxidermist who spends the winter mounting these animals which he sells in summer to the tourists.
 This would be an interesting stop for anyone driving through Shelburne.

 Minot Mullen of Havelock started in the mink business in 1931 with the purchase of three mink from his brother, Frank Mullen, who had bought them from Rev. Gordon, Deerfield, Yarmouth Co.
-This ranch has continued in operation until the present time with the exception of two years during the war.
-Mr. Mullen soon turned his ranch over to his sons, Walton, Earl, Austin and Donald, who for some years operated together the one ranch.
+This ranch has continued in operation until the present time except for two years during the war.
+Mr Mullen soon turned his ranch over to his sons, Walton, Earl, Austin and Donald, who for some years operated together with the one ranch.
 Walton left the mink business and took over his father's lumbering business, operating a lumbering and sawmill operation until ill health forced him to retire.